 “Do a sense check before you indulge:

 - Is it really worth how it will most likely make you feel?

-Wherever possible over the next few weeks aim to get some early nights in.
+“Over the next few weeks, aim to get some early nights in whenever possible.
 Lack of sleep will sustain an elevated cortisol level (which can lead to weight gain around the middle), disrupt your blood sugar and keep you craving stimulation in the form of caffeine and sugar.
-No matter what is happening, you need to book in some ‘you time’ during the party season!
+No matter what is happening, you need to book in some ‘you time’ during the party season,” Stephenson says.

 What’s your strategy for getting through the festive season?
 Share your tips with us in the comment box below!